 We will update this article with any new shipping details as we receive them.

-Please note that our North American customers will not be affected as kits are shipped from and then tested within the USA.
+Please note that our North American customers will not be affected by international delays as kits are shipped from and then tested within the USA.